Distillative-AI/HOF-cognition/README.md

 ### Functionally Atomic Development Paradigm

 The Functionally Atomic Development Paradigm ensures that every cognitive operation is broken down into the smallest possible units of functionality.
-This paradigm is implemented using the STRAP DSL and is also available in Rust for performance-critical applications【23†source】【28†source】.
+This paradigm is implemented using the STRAP DSL and is also available in Rust for performance-critical applications.

 ### Elastic Context Optimizer (ECO)

 The Elastic Context Optimizer (ECO) is a critical component that enhances the efficiency of cognitive computations by dynamically optimizing the context.
-ECO leverages LRU caching mechanisms for self-attention models, ensuring optimal performance and resource utilization【26†source】【27†source】.
+ECO leverages LRU caching mechanisms for self-attention models, ensuring optimal performance and resource utilization.

 ### Supertransformational HOF Cognition

 Supertransformational HOF Cognition embodies the advanced cognitive capabilities achieved through HOF principles.
-This includes the integration of Elastic Provisioner Agents and cognitive supertransformation techniques to elevate the cognitive processing power of the system【24†source】【31†source】【37†source】.
+This includes the integration of Elastic Provisioner Agents and cognitive supertransformation techniques to elevate the cognitive processing power of the system.

 ## Installation